iyhaoo/DISC/README.rst

 ====
-DISC, a scalable deep learning imputation method with semi-supervised learning
+DISC - a scalable deep learning imputation method with semi-supervised learning
 ====

 ..